eXascaleInfolab/bench-vldb20/README.md

 ___

+## Algorithms and scenarios

+- The list of implemented algorithms can be found here.
+- The list of recovery scenarios can be found here.
+___

 ## Build

 - Build all the Testing Framework using the installation script located in the root folder (takes ~1min):